hammaadworks/whatcha-do.in/docs/wiki/habit-lifecycle.md

-# Habit Lifecycle
+# Habit Lifecycle (With Explicit Grace Period Screen)

-This document defines the COMPLETE habit lifecycle.
-It is the single source of truth for all remaining implementations.
+This document defines the COMPLETE habit lifecycle INCLUDING grace-period UI behavior.
+It is the single source of truth for backend + frontend coordination.

 All logic MUST follow this document exactly.
 Creativity, inference, or shortcuts are forbidden.

 ---

 ## 1. Core Philosophy (Binding)

 - Grace must be earned
+- Grace is time-limited
 - Undo must be lossless
-- Streaks reflect **truth**, not motivation
+- Streaks reflect truth, not motivation
 - Failure compounds (negative streaks)
+- UI NEVER decides logic — system state does

 ---